-Croatia: French CreditAgricole and Alstom, Marubeni Japan and HEP power utility under severe pressure from European NGOs for TPP Plomin C project18.
-September 2015. / SEE Energy News
+Croatia: French CreditAgricole and Alstom, Marubeni Japan and HEP power utility under severe pressure from European NGOs for TPP Plomin C project, SEE Energy News

 Power utility HEP, Japanese Marubeni, French Alstom and French Credit Agricole Bank, partners for construction of new TPP Plomin unit, are under severe critics from local, regional and European green NGOs lead by BankTrack which reported on CreditAgricole Bank breach of its own environment compliance rules.

 HEP, together with its partners, is planning to construct a new 500 MW unit at the Plomin power plant on the Istrian coast.
 The project, entitled “Plomin C” is being presented as a reconstruction of the Plomin 1 unit, even though it is nothing of the kind, having four times greater capacity than Plomin 1’s 120 MW.